 The 2017 Chevy Suburban is the ne plus ultra of SUVs; it'll tow up to 8,300 pounds and carry up to nine passengers without a fuss.

-The Chevrolet Suburban can claim it started the whole SUV movement.
-The nameplate arrived in the 1930s, making the biggest Chevy utility vehicle one of the oldest vehicles on the market from any brand.
+Chevrolet can claim it started the whole SUV movement with the Suburban.
+The nameplate arrived in the 1930s, which means the biggest Chevy utility vehicle is one of the oldest vehicles on the market today.

 The current Suburban is completely up to date, though.
 Revamped for the 2015 model year, it's sold in LS, LT, and Premier trims.
 In all of them, it's a towing and hauling champion, with extreme interior space to boot—and a big dose of connectivity for long road trips and on-site job needs.

 We rate it at 6.2 out of 10, with a nod toward its exceptional trailering talent and for its vast interior room.
 (Read more about how we rate cars.)

 Chevy Suburban styling and performance

 The Suburban no longer shares sheet metal with its pickup cousin, the Silverado, but they're still close kin with ladder frames, 4-wheel drive, and big V-8 power.
 It's a direct relative to GMC's Yukons and to the Chevy Tahoe.
 (Read a more detailed review over at our 2017 Chevrolet Tahoe page.)